songyuew/twilio_messager/README.md

 ### Cancel

-Add `$` to the end of a message of phone number to cancel operation
+Add `$` to the end of a message or phone number to cancel operation

 ![cancel](/img/cancel.png)